 This section examines who does what in the NHS in England and how their roles relate to each other in finance and governance terms.
-The diagram below sets out the key organisations involved and the way that funds flow between them.
+The diagram overleaf shows the key organisations and the way that funds flow between them.

-The Department of Health's objective is to help people live better for longer.
+The objective of the Department of Health and Social Care (DHSC) is to help people live healthier, more independent lives for longer.
 It is responsible for ensuring the provision of a comprehensive health service in England through the NHS.
-It supports the secretary of state for health and other departmental ministers in carrying out their responsibilities for health and social care services by setting national standards, policy and priorities for the NHS.
+It supports the secretary of state for health and social care and other departmental ministers in carrying out their responsibilities for health and social care services by setting national standards, policy and priorities for the NHS.